hutou/tablo/tutorial.md

 therefore a column identifier (`LabelType` is an alias of `String | Symbol
 | Int32`).

-The `NamedTuple` may have up to 8 entries :
+The `NamedTuple` may have up to 8 entries, all optional except `proc`

 | Hash key           | Type of hash value  |
 | :----------------- | :------------------ |